-Ron Nyisztor is a mid-career Western Australian artist working with a wide range of materials and subjects; he has been exhibiting regularly since 1989.
-His consistent practice involves discarded building materials being used as part of the actual work and also as support grounds for paintings.
+Much of Ron Nyisztor's consistent art practice involves discarded building materials being used as part of the actual work and also as support grounds for paintings.
+As still-life subjects for paintings, the found objects are incorporated into dynamic compositions.

 Ron Nyisztor was born in Fremantle and gained his Bachelor of Arts in Design at W.A.I.T (now Curtin University) in 1979.
 Ron works with a wide range of materials and subjects and has exhibited regularly since 1989.